nkumarnirala1/CouponAPI/coupon/Readme.md

 4. **Dynamic Coupon Validation:**
     - Validate coupon eligibility in real-time, including scenarios where inventory updates might affect the applicability of "Buy X, Get Y Free" offers.

+## **Note**

+As I am engaged in my personal office work and due to time constraints, I have not implemented a database for CRUD operations.
+Instead, required data is cached within the application.
+This approach allows for efficient data handling without persistent storage.
+- Concurrency can also be managed to handle simultaneous execution scenarios, ensuring the consistency and integrity of cached data.

 ---